 World of Winter (Grand Rapids)

 Making the most of living in a chilly climate is the primary goal of Grand Rapids’ World of Winter celebration.
-The Grand Rapids Winter Festival 2022 was a success they look to repeat in 2023.
+The Grand Rapids Winter Festival in 2022 and 2023 were a success, and they look to repeat it in 2024.
+They claim its the largest winter festival in the United States.
 To that end, the event seeks to offer enjoyable and lively neighborhood activities that are reachable even in chilly, snowy weather!

 All visitors to World of Winter are welcome for free, and it is ideal for everyone.
 Public art pieces, a light maze, unique tours, scavenger hunts, snowman-building competitions, and other activities may be found here.